On Strict Higher C*-categories: Strict Involutive Higher Categories

-The strict globular fully involutive $n$-category $[\Qs\cup\cj{\Qs}]$ contains a (disjoint) copy of every globular bipartite $n$-quiver of the original family (and of each of their $\alpha$-duals) and can now be used to obtain a strictification of the usual weak (involutive) $n$-category of globular spans of sets.
-For this purpose, one simply considers the \emph{coarse graining} of $[\Qs\cup\cj{\Qs}]$ i.e.~the strict globular $n$-category $\Pf([\Qs\cup\cj{\Qs}])$ whose elements are the subsets of $[\Qs\cup\cj{\Qs}]$ under term-by-term compositions (and term-by-term involutions) and finally selects inside $\Pf([\Qs\cup\cj{\Qs}])$ the strict globular (involutive) $n$-category generated by the disjoint family of the original bipartite $n$-quivers (and their $\alpha$-duals) embedded into $[\Qs\cup\cj{\Qs}]$.
+The strict globular fully involutive $n$-category $[\Qs\cup\cj{\Qs}]$ contains a (disjoint) copy of every globular $n$-span of the original family (and of each of their $\alpha$-duals) and can now be used to obtain a strictification of the usual weak (involutive) $n$-category of globular spans of sets.
+For this purpose, one simply considers the \emph{coarse graining} of $[\Qs\cup\cj{\Qs}]$ i.e.~the strict globular $n$-category $\Pf([\Qs\cup\cj{\Qs}])$ whose elements are the subsets of $[\Qs\cup\cj{\Qs}]$ under term-by-term compositions (and term-by-term involutions) and finally selects inside $\Pf([\Qs\cup\cj{\Qs}])$ the strict globular (involutive) $n$-category generated by the disjoint family of the original $n$-spans (and their $\alpha$-duals) embedded into $[\Qs\cup\cj{\Qs}]$.

-The fully involutive category $\Rs$ of globular $n$-relations is just a special case of the construction above, since every relation $R\subset A\times B$ canonically determines a bipartite 1-quiver from $A$ to $B$ via the restriction of the Cartesian projection to $R$.
+The fully involutive category $\Rs$ of globular $n$-relations is just a special case of the construction above, since every relation $R\subset A\times B$ canonically determines a 1-span from $A$ to $B$ via the restriction of the Cartesian projection to $R$.
 Unfortunately, such strict globular $n$-category of relations is degenerate above $k=1$ because $\Rs^k=\Rs^1$ for $1<k\leq n$:\footnote{In practice all the $n$-cells $x\in \Rs^n$ coincide with higher identities corresponding to 1-cells: $x=\iota^n_1(x)$.} in fact the globularity condition imposed on the $n$-cells in $[\Rs^n]$ implies that if $((a_1,b_1),(a_2,b_2))\in R\in \Rs^2$, necessarily $a_1=a_2$, $b_1=b_2$ and so 2-cells (and similarly higher cells) in $[\Rs^n]$ are identities.
-This justifies the need to consider globular $n$-quivers.
+This justifies the need to consider globular $n$-spans.

-Eliminating the globularity condition is not going to solve the problem: for non-globular $n$-quivers the (non-commutative) exchange property is not satisfied. \xqed{\lrcorner} \end{example}
+Eliminating the globularity condition is not going to solve the problem: for non-globular $n$-spans the (non-commutative) exchange property is not satisfied. \xqed{\lrcorner} \end{example}

 \begin{example} Strict globular $n$-groupoids (see the papers by R.Brown-P.Higgins~\cite{BH} and the their book with R.Sivera~\cite{BHS}) are of course a special case of fully involutive strict globular \hbox{$n$-categories}, where the role of the involutions is taken by the inverse maps. \xqed{\lrcorner} \end{example}